logo

 `{{site_logo}}`Site logo URL

-2. Schema.org Structure: Does it have @context and @type?
-Are they correct?
+2. Schema.org structure — does it have @context and @type?

 Code Examples